mudler/blog/content/posts/a-call-to-opensource-maintainers-autonomous-dev-local-team.md

 ### Behavior

 Instead of fighting with terminal windows, I just treat the AI like a normal remote dev team.
-I drop a request into our Slack channel: "Hey, we need to build a new authentication flow," or "Hey, add this (Github URL) to the backlog."
+I handover a request into our Slack channel: "Hey, I really gotta go now, can you help and take care of X?
+It's really urgent" or "Hey, this should really be (Github URL) to our backlog."

 The Scrum Master wakes up, analyzes the request, and replies with a Plan.
 It splits if needed from Epic into logical, sequential tickets, assigns priority levels, and queues them up on a board.
+It tracks the request through all the stages.

 Then, it checks the observability harness.
 It finds an idle worker agent in the background, hands it the highest-priority ticket, and goes back to sleep.